jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Internet Age Needs a New Philosophy

 For Techvolution to be our new Internet Age philosophy, it must inspire everyone in the middle-class to see the big picture again.
-Our future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
-Everyone who wants to live in the Internet Age should be following these heroes' example today.
+Left/Right are whiners who'd you never select to start a new civilization, and so really should not be in control of our current one.
+The big-picure is our future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
+Everyone who wants to live in the Internet Age should be following these heroes' example.

-Therefore, regular people should start to fund, make, and use our own levers of power.
+Therefore, regular people should fund, make, and use modern levers of power.
 Examples are home solar panels to power an urban farm, a car maintenance records app to keep our vehicle's in good condition, and openly available [management performance reviews](https://www.glassdoor.ca/index.htm?countryRedirect=true) to help keep our companies honest.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.